 Joseph Smith said, “Any person who is exalted to the highest mansion has to abide a celestial law, and the whole law too” (Teachings of the Prophet Joseph Smith, 331).
 To be exalted we must be cleansed from all sin (D&C 50:28-29).
 One sin can damn a person.

-For the Mormon to truly hold to a righteousness that is based on works, the Christian should ask, “How are you doing at keeping God’s law?”
+For the Mormon to truly hold to a righteousness that is based on works, the Christian should ask, “How are you doing at keeping the commandments?”
 Most likely you will be told, “I’m trying” or “I’m doing the best I can.”
 However, the person who fails in even one point is guilty of breaking all of the laws!
 Who can stand up to such a demand?
 The answer: Nobody.

 There are many other verses wrongly used by Mormons to support their unique teachings.
-Rather than try to cover them all in this chapter, I will provide links below to some of the more common passages.
+Rather than try to cover them all in this article, I will provide links below to some of the more common passages.
 By studying the Bible in its original setting and context, the one who hopes to be the “workman rightly dividing the Word of Truth” (2 Tim.
 2:15) can understand the meaning and see that these do not support the Mormon worldview.